Lightning Photo Tips

 Ideally, for both night and late afternoon / early evening lightning you need

-a camera that can be put on a tripod and have a cable/remote shutter release.
+a camera that can be mounted on a tripod and have a cable/remote shutter release.

 If you don't have a tripod you can set the camera up on other available surfaces